vedant-vohra/vedant-vohra.github.io/_pages/about.md

 Welcome!

-I am a PhD student at the [Department of Economics, University of California San Diego](http://economics.ucsd.edu/).
+I am a PhD Candidate at the [Department of Economics, University of California San Diego](http://economics.ucsd.edu/).

 My research focuses on topics in Econometrics and Public Economics.